Work through Pain and Ortho Treatment Decision Guide

 A better treatment-decision system helps the clinic convert more of the demand it already earns by reducing hesitation after referral, workup, or consult.

 Treat Pain and Ortho Treatment Decision Guide as one operating piece, not a loose playbook.
-For pain and orthopedic clinics operators, a referral and procedure-intent map for orthopedic, sports-medicine, and pain-management pathways should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For pain and orthopedic clinics operators, a referral and procedure-intent map for orthopedic, sports-medicine, and pain-management pathways should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.